 - When it comes to policy-making and decision making, you will hold different positions at various levels, such as undersecretary, etc.

 - You are required to be committed to, contribute and give a definitive form to various policies.

-- Overall, the basis of your duties and responsibilities as an IAS officer is to manage the everyday activities of the government.
+Being an IAS officer is a roller coaster journey with a great onus on the individual.
+Overall, the basis of your duties and responsibilities as an IAS officer is to manage the everyday activities of the government.
 This includes the development and implementation of the policy in consultation with the minister responsible for the specific department concerned.